Martin Puryear with David Levi Strauss

 Puryear: Well, it’s interesting that you bring that up now, because looking over a thirty-odd year span of my work, it’s obvious that my way of making art must seem anachronistic and out of sync with what is most vital in art today.
 I still work with my hands, in the belief that touch, or the way the material is manipulated, can influence the work, and that the physical making process itself can generate ideas, as well as bring them to fruition.
 And this is happening at a time when so much of the power in recent work resides in the ideas, whose translation into physical form has become almost perfunctory, capable of being farmed out to the skilled hands of others, often quite removed from the artist’s direct control.
 It’s odd for a living artist to say this about his own work today, but my way of making art seems very traditional, at least in its methodology, and in the values that guide the result.
 What I can say at this juncture, though, is that even as I am more aware than ever of urgent social realities, and of the youthful surges as the art of our present moment evolves in response, I hope I can continue to persist, and to hold on to what’s most important in my own work.

 ContributorDavid Levi Strauss

 DAVID LEVI STRAUSS is a scholar and writer living in New York.
-He is the chair of the graduate program in Art and Criticism & Writing at the School of Visual Arts.
-The author of several books on photography and politics, his recent collection Words Not Spent Today Buy Smaller Images Tomorrow was published last year by Aperture.
+He is the chair of the graduate program in Art Writing at the School of Visual Arts, and the author of four books of essays on art and politics.
+The latest is Words Not Spent Today Buy Smaller Images Tomorrow, published by Aperture in 2014.